 The park has a small collection housed in the park office.
 It consists of objects found onsite that are representative of the natural and cultural history of the park.
-Examples of native limestone, shells, and anthropogenic artifacts such as chert flakes, as well as more recent material from the adjacent railroad and bottles from a 20th-century refuse site comprise the collection.
+Examples of native limestone, shells and anthropogenic artifacts such as chert flakes, as well as more recent material from the adjacent railroad and bottles from a 20th-century refuse site comprise the collection.

-The condition of the collection is good; it is displayed in two cases in the climate-controlled ranger station.
-It is recommended that the collection remain within a climate-controlled environment.
+The condition is good.
+The collection is displayed in two cases in the climate-controlled ranger station.

+Continue to maintain in climate-controlled conditions.

-Cultural Sites Listed in the Florida Master Site File Site Name and FMSF # Culture/Period Description Significance Condition Treatment LF4 Blue Springs Prehistoric/Unspecified Archaeological Site NE G Ρ LF101 Moseley Mill 19 th Century Historic Archaeological Site NE G Р LF00094 PEF Two Prehistoric Lithics Archaeological NE G Ρ SU258 Annin Wreck Probably 19 th Century Historic Archaeological Site NE G Р
+Cultural Sites Listed in the Florida Master Site File Site Name and FMSF # Culture/Period Description Significance Condition Treatment LF4 Blue Springs Prehistoric/Unspecified Archaeological Site NE G Р LF101 Moseley Mill 19 th Century Historic Archaeological Site NE G Р LF00094 PEF Two Prehistoric Lithics Archaeological NE G Р SU258 Annin Wreck Probably 19 th Century Historic Archaeological Site NE G P